MartiMarch/kubernetes/README.md

   </tr>
 </table>
 <h3>Deploy a microservice over Preproduction/Production environments</h3>
 <p align="justify">To deploy a microservice over preproduction/production environemnt mark INT or INT as true.
 The namespace is a reference to a github subdirectory.
-For example, to deploy MySQL over prepoduction environment the value NOMBRE_MS has to be <a href="https://github.com/MartiMarch/Kubernetes/tree/main/mysql">mysql</a>.</p>
+For example, to deploy MySQL over prepoduction environment the value NOMBRE_MS has to be <a href="https://github.com/MartiMarch/Kubernetes/tree/main/mysql">mysql</a>.
+Inside of subdirectory put yaml file.
+By now the kind of yaml files accepted are deployments, services, presistents volumes and persistents volume claims.</p>